leonangele/leonangele/README.md

 ### AeroNode — Aviation Telemetry for iOS *(private)*

-A tool for field navigation research: an iPhone that captures synchronized video and sensor data, turning it into a precision reference instrument.
+A tool for field navigation research and testing guided matching algorithms: an iPhone that captures synchronized video and sensor data, turning it into a precision reference instrument.

 **What it does:**
 - Locks a stable GNSS reference coordinate after a 60-second accuracy warm-up ("Golden Fix")